willhowes/makers_portfolio_and_notes/week_10.md

 * Some companies might put you with a pair for half a day.
 This is sign of a good co to work for.

 * TECH CHALLENGE ROUND
-* Strings and hash map v common in tech interviews
+* Strings and hash maps v common in tech interviews
 * Also some computer science concepts: stacks, queues...etc

 * Most common